RManji910/RManji910/README.md

 - 👋 Hi, I’m @RManji910
 - 👀 I’m interested in Data Analytiics
+- 📚 Currently in a Masters program for Business Analytics.
-- 🌱 I’m currently practicing Python, R, SQL
+- 🌱 I’m currently practicing Python, R, SQL.

 <!---
 RManji910/RManji910 is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.